General’s death casts light on rare suicides of older troops

 “Maj.
 Gen. Rossi was a respected leader, valiant warrior and trusted friend who gave more than 33 years of service to this nation,” the Army said in a statement.

 John Cummings, a Redstone Arsenal spokesman, said Rossi arrived on post about a week before his death, but hadn’t taken command.
-Rossi had relinquished command at Fort Sill last month.
+Rossi had relinquished command at Fort Sill earlier in July.

 The Army’s statement on Rossi included candid language about suicide, an unshakable issue that has troubled the Pentagon in recent years, creating several prevention efforts in the wake of climbing rates.